pgxn/pgxn-manager/README.md

     3. Tell the public site what link to use to the authenticated site:

         "auth_uri": "https://manager.pgxn.org/",

+    4. Configure the Twitter OAuth token so that PGXN::Manager can tweet uploads.
+The simplest way to do so is to run `bin/get_twitter_token -h` for helpful intructions and easy configuration.

   You'll also find these settings in `conf/proxied.json` to help get you started.